 - Input Model

 So, there you go!
-You have just been able to download Google Camera 6.1 Port for Xiaomi Poco F1, Mi 8, and Mi Mix 2S and install it without an unlocked bootloader or root.
-If you have any questions, please leave a comment below or visit the XDA thread linked above.
+You have just been able to download Google Camera Port for Xiaomi Poco F1, Mi 8, Mi Mix 2S, and Mi Mix 3 and install it without an unlocked bootloader or root.
+If you have any questions, please leave a comment below or visit the source XDA threads.